Dowlatabadi/dowlatabadi.github.io/_posts/2021-05-13-T-SQL-Partition-Command.md

 ### Other Use Cases:

-It can be used to find the rank( or distant to max/min) of each row in coresponding partition or group based of defined fields.
+It can be used to find the rank( or calculate the distant to max/min) of each row in coresponding partition or group based of defined fields.